 National Gardening Day on April 14 is a day of encouragement, a day created to give gardeners a shove and a shovel so that they can begin their gardening journey.
 Weather permitting, gardening has always been an endearing task for patient lovers of the great outdoors.
 A good gardener plans years ahead as they shape the nature that surrounds them according to their vision and needs.
 With National Gardening Day arriving during Spring, it’s a great chance for you to warm up your green fingers and get planting and preparing for the summer.
 Our gardens are a unique space, use this day to get out there and make the most of them.
+If you want to celebrate in style, check out our gift guide for plant lovers.

 When is National Gardening Day 2023?